deanrp2/MicroControl/README.md

 *_expl.py.
 The number of function evaluations used in the optimization routine is specified in the function call under the `if __name__ == "__main__":` line in the argument of *_expl(\#\#).

+## ALGORITHM PERFORMANCE SUMMARY STATISTICS
+directions for Table 5 and 6